Dr. Grace Huang

 Magna cum laude

-Dr. Huang's teaching interests include Comparative Politics, Asian Politics, Chinese Politics, and the Rise of India and China.
-In her spare time, Dr. Huang enjoys reading and outdoor activities with her family, such as hiking, biking, and cross-country skiing.
+Dr. Huang's teaching interests include Comparative Politics, Asian Politics, Chinese Politics, and the Politics of Care Across Rich Democracies.
+She has taken students to Taiwan as part of her course on Asia and has accompanied students conducting research in China.
+In her spare time, Dr. Huang enjoys reading and outdoor activities with her family, such as running, biking, and cross-country skiing.

 Contact Information